Traffic & Parking Regulations

 - Speeding (exceeding 15 MPH)

-- Texting or talking on mobile phones while driving unless with a hands held free device.
+- Texting or talking on mobile phones while driving.

 **Violations are accumulative and tracked by Campus Public Safety.
 Vehicle owners who accumulate more than three violations risk having the vehicle towed off campus at the owner’s expense and the loss of their driving privilege on VUSC property.
 VUSC reserves the right to increase the fine schedule per violation at any time.
 VUSC will notify the community of the change in the schedule and the date the new schedule will begin.